dialmaster/spotify_monitor/README.md

        For example: `docker compose -p spotify-monitor-grant down`

+     - **View container logs**:
+       ```bash
+       docker compose -p spotify-monitor-username logs -f
+       ```
+       Replace "username" with your Spotify username in lowercase.
+       The `-f` flag will follow the logs in real-time.
+Press Ctrl+C to stop following.

 8. **Authorize your Spotify account for each running instance**:
    - Open `http://localhost:<YOUR PORT>` in your browser for each running instance
    - **IMPORTANT**: Use the same browser where you are already logged into the Spotify session for that instance